Using AWS to ingest and analyze data from an IoT device: a simple example with Aurora and Athena

 now create a new dataset in the add dataset section:

 If you encounter an error try to set the object name to parquet in Amazon S3 and crawl again the table with AWS Glue crawlers (Databrew is pretty new too!)

 And voilà a beautiful data visualization of our dataset complete with column statistics!

-In this article, we described a very simple IoT application using Rekognition and Aurora.
-We explained how it can be enhanced with firehose and finally we used Athena to transform and clean the collected data and save them very easily to parquet to be analyzed with Glue Databrew, Athena, and other AWS tools such as EMR.
+In this article, we described a very simple IoT application using Amazon Rekognition and Amazon Aurora.
+We explained how it can be enhanced with Amazon Kinesis firehose and finally, we used Amazon Athena to transform and clean the collected data and save them very easily to parquet to be analyzed with AWS Glue Databrew, Amazon Athena, and other AWS tools such as EMR.

 Have you ever tried something similar for your Data Analysis process?

-Feel free to write to us about your solutions: we’ll be glad to offer you a “connected” coffee 😀
+Feel free to write to us about your solutions: we’ll be glad to offer you a “connected” coffee :D

 That’s all for today.